rjk79/Firefy/README.md

 </div>
 ```
 ### Dynamic and Interactive Media Player
 The seek bar and volume allows you to easily traverse the duration of a song and manipulate the volume in a dynamic, responsive manner.
 It was quite challenging to create a sleek, fully-customized seek and volume bar.
-But using a series of event-listeners and "substitute" slider-input elements, I was able to successfully create the seek bar.
+But using a series of event-listeners and "substitute" slider-input elements, I was able to successfully faithfully recreate them.
 Partial code snippet for the time seek bar:
 ```
 document.getElementsByClassName('time-slider-wrapper')[0].addEventListener('mouseenter', () => {
     document.getElementsByClassName('time-slider-wrapper')[0].classList.add("green-bar")